jimbucktoo/ichos/README.md

 # ichos

-ichos is an ongoing project I developed to that acts as a repository that stores my new skills and technologies as I learn them in an all-in-one project.
+ichos is an ongoing project/repository I created that stores my new skills and technologies as I learn them in an all-in-one project.

 ## Technologies